FPGAwars/apio-wiki-archive/The-apio-examples-package.md

 | **apio.ini** | Apio project file.
 It is created with the command *apio --init -b boardname*
 | .pcf         | The **constaint file** with associations between the top module ports and the FPGA pins |
 | .v           | One or more verilog files |

+## 5. Emiting a pull request

+Once your example is ready **emit a pull request** for merging it with the upstream examples.
+In the next release cycle a new apio-exemples package will be ready with your new shiny example